mitjanikolaus/machine-analysis/README.md

 produces the same results, but renders the training procedure from the above paper unnecessary.

 Models were trained on [the table lookup task](https://github.com/mitjanikolaus/machine-tasks) and stored in a [model zoo](https://github.com/Kaleidophon/machine-zoo).
-The original models, coming from [here](https://github.com/i-machine-think/machine), where then augmented in order to allow the extraction of activation values easily.
+The original models, coming from [here](https://github.com/i-machine-think/machine), were followingly augmented in order to allow the extraction of activation values easily.

 ## Results